jodt88/jodt88.github.io/index.md

 *Rot (St. Amant High School Advanced Placement Studio Art Exam)*

 This extensive series attempts to demonstrate the artistic principles obtained from my time as an art student.
 I purchased fruit from a local market, and left them out to rot over a course of several days.
 The rotting provided various gross, yet interesting textures.
-Fruits like the pinapple, and the inside of a pumpkin demonstrated repition as well.
+Fruits like the pineapple, and the inside of a pumpkin demonstrated repition as well.

 [![Alt Text](jodt88.github.io/rot photos thumbnail.PNG)](https://goo.gl/photos/X9SbVDpYnY6DVxJ66)